 Searching for content within a database can be a little trickier than searching files, but the options are pretty similar.
-Following up on last week’s blog titled, “How to Look for Malware in your Website Files” we talk about how to look for malware in databases and what types of things you should be looking for.
+Below, we talk about how to look for malware in databases and what types of things you should be looking for.

 Database Admin Tool

 In most cases, a web host will offer a web-based database administration tool that makes it relatively easy to search through the contents of a database.
 Further, the most widespread offering in this arena is called phpMyAdmin.
 If your host offers a different tool, you may want to check their local knowledge base for further support.

 Now that we know how to look for files and content related to a recent hack, let’s take a closer look at what exactly we’re looking for.
 The following is a short list of common syntax used by hackers when they inject malware in a site.
 While it is not comprehensive, and may very well turn up a number of false positives, it is a great start when trying to perform a manual search.